MicrosoftDocs/dynamics365smb-docs/business-central/finance-manage-sustainability.md

 > [!IMPORTANT]
 > This feature is available in Business Central starting from **2024 release wave 1**.

 Business Central offers a sustainability management feature that helps you monitor and manage your organization's and its effect on the environment.
 This feature is designed to oversee and regulate an organization's environmental footprint by tracking various greenhouse gas (GHG) emissions.
 In this way, it facilitates proper insights.
 The feature supports the basic process of collecting emission data via sustainability journals or purchase documents, and recalculation of emissions to CO2 equivalent.
-You can either manually enter known data or use built-in methods for calculating emissions footprints; calculation formulas are available for usage only when using sustainability journals.
+You can either manually enter known data or use built-in methods for calculating emissions footprints; calculation using formulas are available for use only when using sustainability journals.

 > [!NOTE]
-> This solution is still in early phase of development and new set of features will come with the next release.
+> This solution is still in early stages of development and new set of features will be added with the next release.

 The first version of the feature focuses on GHG emissions.
 The environmental, social, and governance (ESG) standard defines three emission scopes: